Serengeti: Ecology

-The Serengeti has some of East Africa's finest game areas.
+The Serengeti has some of East Africa's finest wildlife areas.
 Besides being known for the great migration, the Serengeti is also famous for its abundant large predators.
 The ecosystem is home to over 3,000 lions, 1,000 African leopards, and 7,700 to 8,700 spotted hyenas (Crocuta crocuta).
 The East African cheetah is also present in Serengeti.

 African wild dogs are relatively scarce in much of the Serengeti.
 This is particularly true in places such as Serengeti National Park (where they became extinct in 1992), in which lions and spotted hyenas, predators that steal wild dog kills and are a direct cause of wild dog mortality, are abundant.

-The Serengeti is also home to a diversity of grazers, including Cape buffalo, African elephant, warthog, Grant's gazelle, eland, waterbuck, and topi.
+The Serengeti is also home to a diversity of grazers, including Cape buffalo, African bush elephant, warthog, Grant's gazelle, eland, waterbuck, and topi.
 The Serengeti can support this remarkable variety of grazers only because each species, even those closely related, has a different diet.
 For example, wildebeests prefer to consume shorter grasses, while plains zebras prefer taller grasses.
 Similarly, dik-diks eat the lowest leaves of a tree, impalas eat the leaves that are higher up, and giraffes eat leaves that are even higher.